gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    ecdh_info_req = nil
 ~~~~~~~~~~~

 The 'ecdh_info' parameter of the 2.01 (Created) response is a CBOR array of one or more elements.
 The number of elements is at most the number of OSCORE groups the client has been authorized to join.

-Each element contains information about ECDH parameters and public keys for one or more OSCORE groups, and is formatted as follows.
+Each element contains information about ECDH parameters and public keys, for one or more OSCORE groups that support the pairwise mode of Group OSCORE and that the client has been authorized to join.
+Each element is formatted as follows.

-* The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which this information applies.
+* The first element 'id' is the group name of the OSCORE group or an array of group names for the OSCORE groups for which the specified information applies.

-* The second element 'ecdh_alg' is an integer or a text string indicating the ECDH algorithm used in the OSCORE group identified by 'gname', or instead the CBOR simple value Null if the OSCORE group does not support the pairwise mode of Group OSCORE.
+* The second element 'ecdh_alg' is an integer or a text string indicating the ECDH algorithm used in the OSCORE group identified by 'gname'.
 Values are taken from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-* The third element 'ecdh_parameters' is a CBOR array indicating the parameters of the ECDH algorithm used in the OSCORE group identified by 'gname', or instead the CBOR simple value Null if the group does not support the pairwise mode of Group OSCORE.
+* The third element 'ecdh_parameters' is a CBOR array indicating the parameters of the ECDH algorithm used in the OSCORE group identified by 'gname'.
+The CBOR array includes the following two elements, and its exact content depends on the value of the 'ecdh_alg' element.

-   In the former case, its content depends on the value of 'ecdh_alg'.
-In particular, the CBOR array includes the following two elements.

    - 'ecdh_alg_capab', encoded as a CBOR array.
 Its format and value are the same of the COSE capabilities for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    - 'ecdh_key_type_capab', encoded as a CBOR array.
 Its format and value are the same of the COSE capabilities for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

-* The fourth element 'ecdh_key_parameters' is a CBOR array indicating the parameters of the keys used with the ECDH algorithm in the OSCORE group identified by 'gname', or instead the CBOR simple value Null if the group does not support the pairwise mode of Group OSCORE.
+* The fourth element 'ecdh_key_parameters' is a CBOR array indicating the parameters of the keys used with the ECDH algorithm in the OSCORE group identified by 'gname'.
 Its content depends on the value of 'ecdh_alg'.
 In particular, its format and value are the same of the COSE capabilities for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

-* The fifth element 'pub_key_enc' parameter is CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname', or instead the CBOR simple value Null if the group does not support the pairwise mode of Group OSCORE.
-In the former case, it takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
+* The fifth element 'pub_key_enc' parameter is CBOR integer indicating the encoding of public keys used in the OSCORE group identified by 'gname'.
+It takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry {{CWT.Confirmation.Methods}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.

 The CDDL notation {{RFC8610}} of the 'ecdh_info' parameter formatted as in the response is given below.